-The area of inverse problems covers a large class of theoretical and practical issues which are important in many applications (see for instance the books of Isakov [78] or Kaltenbacher, Neubauer, and Scherzer [80]).
+The area of inverse problems covers a large class of theoretical and practical issues which are important in many applications (see for instance the books of Isakov [67] or Kaltenbacher, Neubauer, and Scherzer [69]).
 Roughly speaking, an inverse problem is a problem where one attempts to recover an unknown property of a given system from its response to an external probing signal.
 For systems described by evolution PDE, one can be interested in the reconstruction from partial measurements of the state (initial, final or current), the inputs (a source term, for instance) or the parameters of the model (a physical coefficient for example).
 For stationary or periodic problems (i.e. problems where the time dependence is given), one can be interested in determining from boundary data a local heterogeneity (shape of an obstacle, value of a physical coefficient describing the medium, etc.).
 Such inverse problems are known to be generally ill-posed and their study leads to investigate the following questions:

 - Uniqueness.
 The question here is to know whether the measurements uniquely determine the unknown quantity to be recovered.
 This theoretical issue is a preliminary step in the study of any inverse problem and can be a hard task. - Stability.
 When uniqueness is ensured, the question of stability, which is closely related to sensitivity, deserves special attention.
-Stability estimates provides an upper bound for the parameter error given some uncertainty on data.
-This issue is closely related to the so-called observability inequality in systems theory.

-Reconstruction.
-Inverse problems being usually ill-posed, one needs to develop specific reconstruction algorithms which are robust with respect to noise, disturbances and discretization.
+Stability estimates provide an upper bound for the parameter error given some uncertainty on data.
+This issue is closely related to the so-called observability inequality in systems theory. - Reconstruction.
+Inverse problems being usually ill-posed, one needs to develop specific reconstruction algorithms which are robust to noise, disturbances and discretization.
 A wide class of methods is based on optimization techniques.

-In this project, we investigate two classes of inverse problems, which both appear in FSIS and CWS:
+We can split our research in inverse problems into two classes which both appear in FSIS and CWS: